Impact of BWCs on Citizen Complaints: Directory of Outcomes

-1. Ten of the 18 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
-Only one study is below Level 3.
+- Twelve of the 22 studies are randomized controlled trials (RCTs), displayed as Level 5 on the Maryland Scientific Methods Scale (MSMS).
+Only two studies are below Level 3.
 This finding highlights the robust methodological rigor of the rapidly growing body of research on BWCs.

-2. Fourteen of the 18 studies report substantial or statistically significant reductions in citizen complaints, following deployment of BWCs.
+- Seventeen of the 22 studies report substantial or statistically significant reductions in citizen complaints, following deployment of BWCs.

 Taken together, the current body of research strongly demonstrates that police BWCs lead to reductions in citizen complaints against police.